-The strategic plan envisaged a second stage refurbishment of the foyer and booking hall at a cost of £800,000 to be carried out in 2020/21 but in the absence of grant support, the trustees have deferred a decision as to whether to proceed until early January 2021 when the extent of the economic recovery and the impact on the theatre's income is known.
+The strategic plan envisaged a second stage refurbishment of the foyer and booking hall at a cost of £800,000 to be carried out in 2020/21 but in the current situation, the trustees have deferred a decision as to whether to proceed until early January 2022 when the extent of the economic recovery and the impact on the theatre's income is more likely to be known.
 Until financial circumstances have improved the planned capital investment programme has been deferred.

-A major financial concern for the trust will be ongoing financial sustainability given the lower level of support from our donors with the reduction in council funding over the past two years.
-The trustees have retained Goodshires & Co as advisers to assist in a restructuring of the theatre business and anticipate introducing a voluntary severance programme to reduce the staff complement by five posts to save £100,000 annually.
+A major financial concern for the trust will be ongoing financial sustainability given the lower level of support from ticket sales and profit from the trading subsidiary.
+The trustees have retained Goodshires & Co as advisers to assist in a restructuring of the theatre business and anticipate introducing a voluntary severance programme to reduce the staff complement by five posts to save £100,000 annually (see Note 28).
 Goodshires will also assist in a procurement and non-pay savings review.
 In total target savings of £170,000 are to be achieved.
 In addition, a review of the theatre programme with a return of popular favourites and an extended Pantomime season to boost revenue is in hand.
+The charity has been given a statement of intent from N Arts that they will grant the charity an additional £100,000 subject to confirmation.
+The charity is also looking at other revenue streams and have set up an online donations platform as well as applying for grants available for charities/ theatres with varying success.
+The trustees are also exploring the Coronavirus Business Interruption Loan Scheme (CBILS).